Move to Another Type refactoring

 Press F6 and then choose Move To Another Type

-Press Ctrl+Shift+R and then choose Move To Another Type
+Press Control+Shift+R and then choose Move To Another Type.

 Start typing the name of the target type.
 If you are moving the item to an existing type, pick it from the drop down list that displays all types in the solution matching your input.